-The laws of the church in a Diocese, referred to as Canon Law, and; an appointment made and a title conferred by the Bishop to recognize special service to the Diocese and membership in the Cathedral Advisory Chapter.
+The laws of the church in a diocese, referred to as Canon Law; and also, an appointment made and a title conferred by a bishop to recognize special service to the diocese and membership in the Cathedral Advisory Chapter.
 Honorary Canons are not members of the Chapter.
 Canons use the title 'The Reverend Canon."